mpinson22/Computer-Science-Capstone/Enhanced-Artifact-1-and-3/Category-Three-Narrative.md

+# Category Three Narrative: Databases

-# Briefly describe the artifact.
+## Briefly describe the artifact.
 What is it?
 When was it created?

 This artifact is a course catalog application adapted from a project I completed in CS-300: Data Structures & Algorithms course last fall.
 It also blends elements of a full stack application I created during a course in CS-340: Client-Server Architecture.
 The original project from CS-300 was a simple C++ console app that only gave users the ability to search for a course or print courses in alphanumeric order.
 This new version has a fully functional web interface that allows users to search for courses, explore the catalog, and even register and deregister from courses.